bewt85/mayfly/README.md

 - Given an environement configuration file:
   - Given environment etcd config, update the haproxy config
+  - frontend\_registrar
+    - config should specify which service is exposed on www
+    - [ delete environments when their config file is deleted ]
+    - [ delete / archive config files if the environment changes ]
+    - [ add a config file if a new environment appears in etcd? ]
+  - configure\_haproxy should
+    - deduplicate stuff in environment config
+    - pass one or more frontends to jinja with a port number
+    - pass backends in with separate service\_name and versions (like frontends)
+    - [ think about having request which are not on port 80 ]
+    - [ play nicely with existing haproxy config ]
+  - backend\_registrar
+    - should register just the service name, not service\_name.service
 - Given some etcd config
   - Check that the backends are inplace for the frontends
   - Start the required containers